bogdando/packer-atlas-example/README.md

 See the ``rabbitmq-cluster-ocf.json`` with the post-processors section with all details about deploying.

-The ``rabbitmq-cluster-ocf-wily.json`` also builds the Docker Image based on Ubuntu 15.10 Wily.
+The ``rabbitmq-cluster-ocf-docker-wily.json`` also builds the Docker Image based on Ubuntu 15.10 Wily.

 ## Vagrantfile

 Supports libvirt, virtualbox, docker providers.

-* Spins up two VM nodes [n1, n2] with predefined IP addressess 10.10.10.2-3/24
+* Spins up two VM nodes ``[n1, n2]`` with predefined IP addressess ``10.10.10.2-3/24`` by default.
-  by default.
 * Creates a corosync cluster with disabled quorum and STONITH.
 * Launches a rabbitmq OCF multi-state pacemaker clone which should assemble the rabbit cluster automatically.
+* Generates a command for a smoke test for the rabbit cluster.
+This shall be run on one of the nodes (n1, n2, etc.) running.

 Note, that constants from the ``Vagrantfile`` may be as well configred as environment variables.
 Also note, that for the docker wily image, ssh server is